 But that is not enough, you are required to limit the file size yourself.
-There are two Windows Registry settings that limit the OST file size without affecting the file content.
+There are two Windows Registry settings that configure OST file size limit without affecting the file content.
 First learn about two crucial Windows Registry settings for file size.

 - WarnFileSize Registry Entry: The registry determines the allowed file size which can be saved to some extent.
 Once the saving saturation capacity is reached, no more files could be saved either from OST or PST.
 However, user can increase the physical file size as it is a completely independent domain.
 The default value for WarnFileSize Registry Entry is 1.816 GB.

 - MaxFileSize Registry Entry: This registry limits the maximum file size of OST file to be saved.
 When the maximum the saving limit is reached, Outlook stops saving the OST files further.